Nations League 2022: who qualifies for the Final Four, who gets relegated? The calendar

 The Football Nations League is made up of four leagues, League A, B, C and D. The group winners of Leagues B, C and D will be promoted and the last of Leagues A and B will be relegated to the lower league.
 Find the rankings of the different leagues:

 The League of Nations matches were linked from June 2, 2022 with bursts of results in each group.
-Check out the League A match results below and click through to see the full match results on the official website:
+Discover the results of the League A matches below and click to discover the results of all the matches on the official site:

 The 2022-2023 Nations League calendar is divided into several days from June 2, 2022 to June 18, 2023, the date of the final of the competition.
 Discover below the matches of the next day (the table is limited to the next 15 matches, it is possible to unroll it).